maxxiimo/the-front-end-manifesto/Foundation Styles.md

 To best understand how to use variables and mixins check out the [Sass documentation][].

+To see some great examples checkout:

+- [Useful SASS Mixins][]
+- [Custom User @mixins][]

-### Preprocessors
+### Preprocessors and Frameworks

-Having arrived this far, our foundation styles would not be complete without discussing preprocessors and CSS frameworks.
-As you probably can already guess, I like and recommend [Compass][] as a framework, but there's more out there so here's the 411... (starting with preprocessors.)
+Having arrived this far, our foundation styles would not be complete without briefly discussing preprocessors.
+I say briefly because as you know by now I use Sass and and recommend [Compass][] as a framework, but there's more out there so here's the 411... (starting with preprocessors.)

 #### Sass and Less

 Probably the two most well-known dynamic stylesheet preprocessors out there are [Sass][] and [Less][].
 [Sass][] is the sister of [Haml][], and my preprocessor of choice as well as the default preprocessor in Rails 3.X.
 Besides being awesome, you are more than likely going to predominantly see Sass used in projects you work on, so if you haven't dived in already, you should.

 When using sass you have a choice in syntax; .sass or .scss.
 I prefer .sass.
 A lot of newcomers will probably go with .scss because it looks familiar (similar to CSS), and because that is what ships out-of-the-box in Rails, however, .sass is cleaner/terser (IMHO).
 To help you decide on the best syntax for you read this: